 The bike can fit people between the heights of 4ft 11 ins and 6 ft 6 inches.
 If you are below 5 ft 2 inches you may need to buy their low rise seat adaptor depending on your leg length.
-The price is $35 when I checked.
+This bought separately.

 Resistance is provided by felt brake pad that sits at the side of the flywheel.
 The amount of resistance is controlled manually by turning the control knob that sits at the front of the frame.
 The resistance goes up or down incrementally to give you consistent levels to work with.

 The resistance has been factory adjusted to give a standard amount of resistance at each turn of the knob with the lowest setting at 90 rpm should register 30 watts.
 You can use the Joules GPS+ console to adjust the resistance also for slope and gear (see video for a demonstation).